A Place for Mom

 • Does the community have nurses and/or doctors on call in case of an emergency?

-• How are the care needs of residents taken into consideration when scheduling staff?
+• How are the individualized care needs of each resident taken into consideration when scheduling staff?
+Are staff qualifications taken into account relative to the resident’s level of care?

 • Do staff members have specialized training for conditions like Parkinson’s or diabetes?